CreitinGameplays/ai-discord-bot-and-moderator/README.md

 # why did i do this thing?

-idk I was bored and I had this idea lol
+idk I was bored and I had this idea lol.
 I did this whole code using [Google Gemini](https://gemini.google.com/) (Gemini was the coder lmao) and I modified tiny things in the code.

 ### ✨✨ [My Discord Server](https://discord.gg/pfa6RVxxUM) ✨✨